דלג לתוכן הראשי

 So no, none of us will get a rejuvenation injection in the coming year.
 What did happen is that the speed of the discovery phase jumped up a notch, and that alone is significant.

-What to take from this research?
+What can we take from the research?

 Even without access to Google's labs, there are practical lessons that can be applied today: